FAIMS/burial-mounds-web/_import/README.md

 ## csv_merge.py

-A python script written in Python3 that can be used to merge two csv file based on a key.
+A python script written in Python3 that can be used to merge two CSV file based on a key.

 [Back to TOC](#table-of-contents)